 Academy of Learning College

-Academy of Learning College has locations in Charlottetown and Summerside.
+Academy of Learning College in Charlottetown offers a number of post-secondary programs, including:

 - Business Administration